huohuoren4/docs/python/pytest/how_to_guides/re_run.md

-# How to re-run failed tests and maintain state between test runs
+# How to re-run failed tests and maintain state between test runs {#how-to-re-run-failed-tests-and-maintain-state-between-test-runs}

-## Usage
+## Usage {#usage}

 The plugin provides two command line options to rerun failures from the last `pytest` invocation: